okfde/okfn.de/content/finanzierung/ausgaben.en.md

 <div class="ausgaben"></div>
 <small>** for example infrastructure, book keeping, insurances</small>

-We currently employ the equivalent of around 18.5 full-time staff.
+On average, we currently employ 36 people, but not all of them are full-time staff.